josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 </Callout>

 A premium add-on like the Platform really shouldn't be required in the first place, in my opinion.
-But if a $112 (literal) bolt-on _is_ required, then it should at _least_ do tilting, in my opinion.
-As-is, the Platform feels like it mostly just fixes a problem, rather than adds much new--which is disappointing, since you'll be in for about $500 USD by the time you buy both.
+But if a $112 (literal) bolt-on _is_ required, then I feel it should at _least_ do tilting.
+As-is, the Platform feels like it mostly just fixes a problem, rather than adds much of anything new--which is disappointing, since you'll be in for about $500 USD by the time you purchase both.

-So if you're looking for a keyboard with a full range of ergonomics options, even with the Platform, the Moonlander doesn't get you all the way there.
-If that's the case, you might be better off going with ZSA's other major keyboard, [the Ergodox EZ](https://ergodox-ez.com/) (just be sure you opt or the tilt kit and wrist rest--they're both add-ons), or with a [Kinesis](https://kinesis-ergo.com/) model such as the newly released [Advantage36](https://kinesis-ergo.com/keyboards/advantage360/) (both of which, it's worth noting, also have extra thumb keys).
+If all you need is a split and some tenting, the Moonlander has you covered.
+But if you're looking for a keyboard with a full range of ergonomics options, even _with_ the Platform, the Moonlander may not get you all the way there.

+In the latter case, you might be better off going with ZSA's other major keyboard, [the Ergodox EZ](https://ergodox-ez.com/) (just be sure you opt or the tilt kit and wrist rest--they're both add-ons), or with a [Kinesis](https://kinesis-ergo.com/) model such as the newly released [Advantage360](https://kinesis-ergo.com/keyboards/advantage360/)--both of which, it's worth noting, also have extra thumb keys.
 There are other companies making similar split keyboards, too, like [Dygma](https://dygma.com/).

 ## My Moonlander